Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 Even if not broken, there could be ligament damage:

-The tricky thing with ankle fractures, is that you may also have been damaged ankle joint ligaments.
+The tricky thing with ankle fractures is that you may also have been damaged ankle joint ligaments.

 The ligaments of the ankle hold the bones together and in the correct position.

-The problem with the broken ankle is, that you can develop long-term arthritis even if it does heal.
+The problem with the broken ankle is that you can develop long-term arthritis even if it does heal.

-The idea is to have the bones heal in a perfectly correct position, and reset the cartilage as much as possible, to prevent future rubbing and damage.
+The idea is to have the bones heal in a perfectly correct position and reset the cartilage as much as possible to prevent future rubbing and damage.

 Ankle Joint Anatomy:

-There are three bones that make up the ankle joint:
+Three bones make up the ankle joint:

 The talus: